 The difference between living and being alive is the difference between being the driver or a passenger.
 Those who are living are empowered to make certain demands from their life like authenticity, joy and progress.
-Contrarily, those who are simply alive become the accumulation of other people’s choices and conveniences instead of their own.
+Contrarily, those who are simply alive become the accumulation of other people’s choices instead of their own.

 Taking the backseat is depressing and unnecessary.
 I know this because normally I am the driver but on the second day of being in South Korea I became a passenger.
 Surprisingly so, the transition from driver to passenger is a slow and subtle process.